Artificial Chemicals and Additives in Food

 Potassium bromate has been banned in the United Kingdom and Canada.
 Since the state of California lists bromate as a carcinogen, bread products must be labeled with a cancer warning if they contain potassium bromate.
 For this reason, nearly all bread products sold in California are bromate-free.

-Chemicals in Food: Fat Substitutes
+Common Fat Substitutes

 Olestra was developed by Proctor and Gamble, and approved by the FDA in 1996.
 The chemical had the same general properties of natural fats: it provided a rich taste and mouthfeel, but passed through the digestive system without being absorbed.
 Olestra is a synthetic chemical manufactured from sucrose (table sugar), and is able to bond to a number of fatty acids.
 The resultant molecule is extremely large, and cannot be absorbed in the intestines – because of this property, it adds no calories or nutrition to food.